Bean counter

 Al Capone was an infamous Chicago gangster in the 1920s.

-The police were unable to convict him of any major crimes, but eventually, it was the bean counters (tax officials) who caught him for tax evasion.
+The police were unable to convict him of any major crimes, but eventually, the bean counters (tax officials) caught him for tax evasion.

-As they say, the devil is in the detail and accountants are very good at details.
+As they say, the devil is in the details, and accountants are very good at them.

-You may say that is a good thing for society and you may be right.
+You may say it is a good thing for society, and you may be right.

-But, many people liked Al Capone back then, and both Capone and those people would have thought of the tax officials as the enemy.
+But many people liked Al Capone back then, and both Capone and those people would have considered the tax officials the enemy.

 When I think about it, even today many people do not like tax officials and continue to refer to them in a derogatory way as bean counters.